allegheny-college-cmpsc-105-spring-2024/data-exploration-blog/index.md

   - use good markdown style
   - the website formatting is limited to markdown, but [markdown can still do a lot](https://www.markdownguide.org/tools/jekyll/)
-- TODO: As a place holder, add a heading at the end for `Reviews` and make up a quote to put in this section
+- TODO: As a place holder, add a heading at the end for `Reviews` and make up two quotes to put in this section.
+  - Use Markdown syntax for the quotes.
   - after the review phase, you can replace this with two real quotes from your fellow food critics.
 - TODO: finish up by removing _all_ unneeded material below line 6.